No deal to lower US tariffs yet: Pichai

 Finance Minister Pichai Chunhavajira has dismissed reports claiming that Thailand and the United States have reached an agreement to lower retaliatory tariffs, saying nothing has been concluded yet.

 He was responding to speculation circulating on social media that the US would reduce tariffs imposed on Thai imports from 36% to 18%.
-Mr Phichai clarified yesterday that the claim is unfounded and not based on any official agreement.
+Mr Phichai clarified on Thursday that the claim is unfounded and not based on any official agreement.

 He said the talks regarding the reduction of US import duties are underway and stressed that no official rate of 18% has been agreed.
 "This number is only an economic projection, not a confirmed outcome," he said.